utwente-db/QuestionMark/MANUAL.md

 - Run ```write_to_file```

 ## 5 - Writing to a database
-- It is expected that a functioning database connection is set up.
+- It is expected that a functioning database connection is set up. _In case a probabilistic DBMS will be benchmarked that is non-PostgreSQL based, please see the instructions on the bottom of this manual._
 - Create a file called ```database.ini``` and fill in the credentials following the structure of ```database.ini.tmpl```.
 - Run ```connect_pg``` to establish the connection to the database.
 - For MayBMS, run ```transfer_to_maybms```.
 For DuBio, run ```transfer_to_dubio```.